ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 This kind of generic currying function uses higher-order generics (a function that returns another function).
 Python's `Callable` type is used to annotate callables.
-We could also achieve a similar result using `ParamSpec` from `typing` (which allows capturing an arbitrary list of parameters), but using explicit type variables for a fixed small number of parameters is straightforward for illustration.
+We can also achieve a similar result using `ParamSpec` from `typing` (which allows capturing an arbitrary list of parameters), but using explicit type variables for a fixed small number of parameters is straightforward for illustration.